stalyatech/upython-docs/stalya/tutorial/usb_mouse.rst

         hid.send((0, accel.x(), accel.y(), 0))
         sty.delay(20)

-Save your file, eject/unmount your stalya drive, and reset it using the RST switch.
+Save your file, eject/unmount your simpleRTK drive, and reset it using the RST switch.
 It should now act as a mouse, and the angle of the board will move the mouse around.
 Try it out, and see if you can make the mouse stand still!